The Gospel of Rose

 The stems rise at uneven heights.

 Natural.
 Uncontained.
-Not overgrown.
 Alive.

 I’m alone, but not lonely.